AwrelH/FootyQuiz/README.md

 [View the live project here.](https://awrelh.github.io/FootyQuiz/)

-This is a football quiz for the fans of the biggest sport in the world.
+This is the smallest football quiz for the fans of the biggest sport in the world.

 <h2 align="center"><img src="assets/images/forREADME/mockup.png"></h2>